github/gh-copilot/.github/ISSUE_TEMPLATE/documentation.md

 title: "[DOCS]: "
 labels: documentation, needs-triage
 ---
-Thanks for taking the time to fill out this out! :bow:<br />
+Thanks for taking the time to fill out this out! :bow:
 By submitting this issue, you agree to follow our [Code of Conduct](CODE_OF_CONDUCT.md).

 ### Describe the need